thezimmee/os-zimmee/README.md

 # OS Zimmee

-This is my attempt at automating all of macOS and app configuration.
+Easy installation of a new MacOS machine.

 ## Inspiration

-This project is heavily inspired by:
+This project is inspired by:

 - [GitHub guide to dotfiles](http://dotfiles.github.io/)
 - [holman dotfiles](https://github.com/holman/dotfiles)